A brief history of Walker Church

 As Roger’s retirement neared, Seth returned to appointed ministry in Todd County and St. Paul.
 Walker members couldn’t help but notice the parallels between the two: both ordained ministers who overcame disillusionment with the church at Walker, embraced its unique style and mission and rededicated themselves to appointed church leadership.

 Walker members again pressed the bishop for their choice as Roger’s successor and again got their wish.
 Seth forged Walker bonds with the Green Party and organized labor that led to church-backed campaigns for worker rights at hotels and the Walker Methodist Home.
 He started Walker’s deeply moving Good Friday Stations of the Cross produced by community artists.
-His interest in art led to the L’Orange Underground, Walker’s downstairs art gallery.
-Seth’s wife, Becky Hanson, and David Henry Shultz, did the three-shade painting, as well as splendidly redecorating Centennial Hall in red and the sanctuary in chartreuse.
+His interest in art led to the L’Orange Underground, a downstairs art gallery.
+Seth’s wife, Becky Hanson, and David Henry Shultz repainted Centennial Hall in red and the sanctuary in chartreuse.

 Seth was a wounded healer.
 When angry conflict arose in the church over an inadvertent slight to gays and lesbians in one of his sermons, Seth wasn’t equipped to work it out with the aggrieved.
 He withdrew to a defensive shell.